jayrichardjohnson/utdiss3/README.md

 ## Changes from the old template...

+Split the template into three- one for each dissertation, report, and thesis.
+This will make the process of starting up a little easier for those very new to Latex

 No longer using psfig or epsfig packages, these were replaced by graphicsx.
 The text about including figures was also changed to reflect these changes.